 In Confirmation the Christian becomes more closely united with Christ.
 With the strengthening of the Gifts of the Holy Spirit the Christian is able to accept new responsibilities for witnessing Jesus to the world.

 The Sacrament of Confirmation is therefore the Sacrament that completes our Sacraments of initiation in which we receive the gifts of the Holy Spirit and become full members of the Catholic Church.

 Parish Confirmation Programme for young People

 To be confirmed is an adult decision that must be made by the young person themself.
-Candidates need to be at least 11 years old.
+Candidates need to be in School years 9-11.
 They need to be already attending Mass each week and be able to demonstrate that they have an active faith.
 Young people will need to choose a Sponsor who must be 16 years of age or older, who has received the Sacraments of Baptism and Confirmation and not be a parent of the candidate.
 They are also invited to choose the name of a Saint who has inspired them as a Confirmation name.

-The Parish Confirmation Programme is usually advertised in the New Year in the Parish Newsletter* and a Mass of Confirmation is celebrated by the Bishop in the Parish sometime between Easter and Pentecost.
+The Parish Confirmation Programme is usually advertised in the Parish Newsletter* and a Mass of Confirmation is celebrated by the Bishop in the Parish on a date agreed by him.
 Places on our programme are limited due to available meeting space so it is important to apply early once course details are advertised.

 *Please note the Confirmation Programme is not advertised online